Old Deuteronomy: Appearance

 Old Deuteronomy has a full beard and, unlike the unitard that the other characters don, his costume consists of a loose-fitting shaggy coat.

 Notable casting

 The role of Old Deuteronomy was originated by Brian Blessed in the West End in 1981, and by Ken Page on Broadway in 1982.
 Quentin Earl Darrington played the character in the 2016 Broadway revival.
+West End star Dave Willetts portrayed the role in the 20th anniversary cast of the West End production.
+André De Shields played the role in the off-Broadway revival Cats: "The Jellicle Ball" at Perelman Performing Arts Center in 2024.

-On screen, Page reprised the role for the 1998 filmed version, being the only cast member from the Broadway production to appear in the film.
+On screen, Page reprised the role for the 1998 filmed version, being the only cast member from the original Broadway cast to appear in the film.
 Judi Dench portrayed a female Old Deuteronomy in the 2019 film adaptation.